Description

 The New Deal

-- Social Security: funded retirement system for older adults and for those unable to work
+- Social Security: This funded a retirement system for older adults, and other programs for those who are unable to work.
+Nearly everyone has a Social Security number that the government uses to track job earnings.

-- Securities and Exchange Commission (SEC): prevented fraudulent activities on Wall Street
+- Securities and Exchange Commission (SEC): Because of the Stock Market crash, the SEC was created to prevent fraudulent activities on Wall Street, the economic center of America.

-- Federal Deposit Insurance Corporation (FDIC): insured bank deposits, prevent money withdraw, reduced failures
+- Federal Deposit Insurance Corporation (FDIC): Banks failed during the Depression.
+The FDIC insured bank deposits, prevented the possibility of withdrawing money too quickly, and reduced bank failures.

-- Securities Act: corporations had to share information with investors before issuing stock
+- Securities Act: This required corporations to share information with investors before issuing stock.

 GREAT DEPRESSION LESSON PLAN WORKSHEETS